luiswirth/bsc-thesis/src/appendix.typ

 The main component of the Git repository is the Rust code.\
 In order to run the Rust code, the Rust toolchain needs to be installed on the machine.
-This is best done through the offical Rust installer and toolchain manager Rustup, which is easily installed by running a single command `curl` command in the shell, which can be found on #weblink("https://rustup.rs/")[rustup.rs].
+This is best done through the official Rust installer and toolchain manager Rustup, which is easily installed by running a single `curl` command in the shell, which can be found on #weblink("https://rustup.rs/")[rustup.rs].

 In the repository root we have a `./Cargo.toml` file that specifies a Cargo